z390development/z390/doc/zVSAM/zVSAM_V2.4_Design_ACB_Processes.md

 In zVSAM the DDNAME refers to the name of an environment variable in the host OS.
 This variable in turn should contain the path and qualified filename of the cluster to be opened.
-The qualifier is the name of an environment variable in the host OS and is the path to the assembled catalog For more information on zVSAM catalogs, please refer to the "z390_zVSAM_Catalog_User_Guide" For more information on environment variables, please refer to the "z390_zVSAM_zREPRO_User_Guide"
+The qualifier is the name of an environment variable in the host OS and is the path to the assembled catalog.
+For more information on zVSAM catalogs, please refer to the "z390_zVSAM_Catalog_User_Guide"

 #### BUFSP=